acceleratescience/workshops/docs/index.md

 # Accelerate Science Resource Hub

 Welcome to the Accelerate Programme for Scientific Discovery Resource Hub.
-Here you can find resources to help you get started with scientific software development, machine learning, and generative AI.
+Here you can find resources, including workshops and tutorials, to help you get started with scientific software development, machine learning, and generative AI.

 # Workshops and Tutorials